 Layers

 In high alpine climates layers are king.
 Packing a rain jacket and cozy layer will be extremely beneficial in the sometimes unpredictable weather.
-When we were taking in the views of Mount Rainier on Panorama Point the cold winds were extremely chilly.
+When we were taking in the views of Mount Rainier on Panorama Point the cold winds were extremely chilly even in late summer.

 Sun Protection